Mountain Climber

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
 Experiment with what you're comfortable with and let you perform your best.
 For starters, you can try the following:

-• Inhale: Take a deep breath at the starting position and inhale lightly between repetitions throughout the set.
+• Inhale: Take a deep breath at the starting position and inhale lightly throughout the set.

 • Exhale: Exhale after every third-first repetition after taking a breath, gradually making the interval between exhalations shorter as the effort or challenge of the set increases.